rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

 ### Process mining

 Process mining is concerned with the analysis of event logs.
-It helps answer questions like: *How are actual processes executed?*
+It helps establishing a causal relationship between events allowing to identify bottlenecks, anomalies, and optimization potential.

 - Process mining extracts event data from IT systems (e.g., timestamps, activities, case IDs).
 - It automatically detects temporal and causal dependencies between activities.
 - Process models are automatically generated based on these dependencies.

-Process mining helps establishing a causal relationship between events allowing to identify bottlenecks, anomalies, and optimization potential.
+> [!TIP]
+> Process mining helps answer questions like: *How are actual processes executed?*

 ---

 ### Simulation

 Simulation is the use of computational models to mimic the behavior of real-world systems over time.
-It helps answer questions like: *What will happen under different scenarios?*

 - Simulation requires a model representing the key components and dynamics of a system, e.g., a process model.
 - Usually, a data model representing the key probability distributions is required.
 - Simulation allows to run experiments by varying inputs and parameters to observe possible outcomes.
 - It allows exploration of complex systems where analytical solutions are difficult or impossible.

+> [!TIP]
+> Simulation helps answer questions like: *What will happen under different scenarios?*

 ---